-GAHP A
+GAHP A Indoor

-Air-Water gas absorption heat pump

-powered by gas and renewable energies
+air source gas absorption heat pump for installation in technical room powered by gas and renewable energies

 DISPOSAL

 The appliance and all its accessories must be disposed of separately in accordance with the regulations in force.

 Use of the WEEE symbol (Waste Electrical and Electronic Equipment) indicates that this product cannot be disposed of as household waste.
 Proper disposal of this product helps to prevent potential negative consequences for the environment and human health.